Technologicat/mcpyrate/doc/quasiquotes.md

 ## Quotes, unquotes, and macro expansion

-**In an unquote expression** inside quoted code, regardless of how many levels of quoting are present, macros are always fully expanded, because the purpose of an unquote is to interpolate a value.
+**In an unquote expression** inside quoted code, regardless of how many levels of quoting are present, macros are always fully expanded.

+(This may change in a future version; another reasonable strategy is that macros are only expanded when the quote level reaches zero.
+But that raises the question of what to do with the macro bindings of macros seen in quoted code when the quote level is nonzero.
+This is why 3.0.0 opts for the simpler, but not as flexible, solution.)

 Anywhere else **in quoted code**, macros are **not** expanded by default.
 Depending on what you want, you can: